dinusv/cpp-syntax-assist/doc/api-sourcelocation.md

 # SourceLocation

 The class describes a location within a source code of a file.
-An instance can be created either from an ASTFile node, or from the main codeBase.
+An instance can be created either from an (ASTFile)[api-astfile.md] node, or from the main (codeBase)[api-codebase.md] object.

 ```js